Atom’s gender pay gap report

 We understand fully the drivers of Atom’s gender pay gap and in consequence have been focused on ensuring that we recruit more women to senior roles in the firm.

-From 2022 we have seen our Mean gender pay gap increase by 1% and our Median gender pay gap increase by 2%.
+From last year, our mean Gender pay gap has remained stable whilst our median has reduced by 6 percentage points.
 Atom operates at the intersection between the Tech and Finance Industries, both of which, and particularly the former, continues to be dominated by men.
-The UK average gender pay gap remains consistently and significantly lower (14.9% in 2022 across all employees) than those for the Finance and Technology Industries.
+The UK average gender pay gap remains consistently and significantly lower (13.1% in 2024 across all employees) than those for the Finance and Technology Industries (25.2% in 2024).

 Mean